 Jesus was tempted

-“If you are the Son of God, throw yourself down from here, for it is written, ‘He will command His angels concerning you, to guard you,’ and ‘On their hands they will bear you up, lest you strike your foot against a stone.’
-(Psalm 91:11-12)”
+‘On their hands they will bear you up, lest you strike your foot against a stone.’”
+(Psalm 91:12)

-And Jesus answered him, “It is said, ‘You shall not put the Lord your God to the test.’
-(Isaiah 7:12)”-- Luke 4:1-12 (ESV); Matthew 4:1-10
+‘You shall not put the LORD your God to the test.’”
+(Isaiah 7:12)

-In short the devil was basically saying:
+In short the devil was challenging:

 None of these temptations would make any sense if Jesus was God.
 Yet the devil did not make a mistake, but knew exactly who God was (James 2:19).